jonXue92/JavaGit/readme.md

 3. **JavaLessons**: The codes while learning the Java courses of Zhejiang University on MOOC.

+4. **learning**: The other codes while learning Java.

-4. **LessonsNotes**: The notes while learning the Java courses of Zhejiang University on MOOC.
+5. **LessonsNotes**: The notes while learning the Java courses of Zhejiang University on MOOC.